davidrudlstorfer/pytoda/README.md

 convert_unit --unit_length "m" --unit_weight "g" --unit_time "s" --quantity "1 bar"
 ```

 by providing the base units for the target unit system.
-Finally, the provided quantity will be converted into the taret unit system.
+Finally, the provided quantity will be converted into the target unit system.

 ### Logger